-Today, Orange County Great Park offers what is fast becoming the Irvine's iconic image: the 72-foot-diameter orange sphere of the Great Park Balloon, rising up like a second sun or, by night, an eternal harvest moon.
-Tethered rides in the platform of the giant helium balloon are offered Thursday through Sunday, mornings through early afternoon and again at night, giving adults and kids a bird's-eye view of Irvine and Orange County from 400 feet above the ground.
+Tethered rides in the platform of the giant helium Great Park Balloon are offered giving adults and kids a bird's-eye view of Irvine and Orange County from 400 feet above the ground.

 On Sundays, visitors and residents flock to the Great Park Farmer's Market, featuring not only naturally grown produce, herbs and ornamental plants, but also hand-made crafts.
-The Farm Lab opens its gates, inviting kids to come learn about where food comes from and how it grows.
-Sundays at the Great Park also feature some of the best examples of the mobile restaurant movement anywhere, with local food trucks offering gourmet tapas, Crêpes and more.
+The Farm + Food Lab opens its gates, inviting kids to come learn about where food comes from and how it grows.

-In August and September, the Great Park offers free concerts and dances, movies on the lawn, outdoor comedy shows and stargazing.
-Weekends throughout the year, master gardeners from the University of California system offer gardening classes.
-And any day of the year, little ones can crawl around lifelike rocks and a cave at the Kid's Rock Tot Lot (a microcosm of the future park, by the way) learning about fossils and animal tracks as they go.
+Throughout the year, master gardeners from the University of California system offer gardening classes.
+And any day of the year, little ones can crawl around lifelike rocks and a cave at the Kids Rock play area.